kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-DigitalOcean.md

 After you've created your Droplet you still have to point your domain name to your server's IP address.
 This involves dealing with things like _A records_ or _AAAA records_ or _DNS_ servers and simply can be quite annoying.
 You can [manage your DNS settings with Digital Ocean](https://www.digitalocean.com/docs/networking/dns/how-to/manage-records/) or the registar where you got your domain name (they will have some online help).
 The important thing is to put the _IPv4_ address of your server into the _A record_ of your DNS settings (or if you have an _IPv6_ address the _AAAA record_).
 And remember, DNS changes can take from some minutes to a day to propagate throughout the Internet - So your domain name might take some time to work (you can use [nslookup](http://www.kloth.net/services/nslookup.php) to check).

 Then as a last step, after your domain name points to your server's IP, you have to reset your server (switch off the Droplet and back on).
 Now Traefik requests a certificate for your domain and use HTTPS from now on.
+Sometimes it's necessary to restart a second time.

 **Done.
 You have a JATOS server with encryption on your domain name.**